ken-driscoll/maraschino/README.md

 * **Sickbeard module** which allows you to browse upcoming episodes and manage Sickbeard directly from Maraschino (add new shows, search for episodes, etc.).

-* **NZBDrone module** which allows you to browse upcoming episodes and manage NZBDrone directly from Maraschino (in development).
+* **Sonarr module** which allows you to browse upcoming episodes and manage NZBDrone directly from Maraschino.

 * **CouchPotato module** which allows you to browse upcoming movies and manage CouchPotato directly from Maraschino (add new movies, etc.).